aws-samples/aws-nlp-workshop/3_NLPClassifier/README.md

 <details>
 <summary><strong>Low - level Sagemaker API using Docker - method (expand for details)</strong></summary><p>

-Once you finish Running the orchestration notebook, abd obtain a SageMaker hosted endpotin name, the next step would be to create a new API Gateway method, a Lambda function in the backend to integrate with the hosted endpoint, and update the configuration Javsacript of your webapplication so that when `Identify Gender` button is clicked, this new endpoint recieved the HTTP request.
+Once you finish Running the orchestration notebook, and obtain a SageMaker hosted endpoint name, the next step would be to create a new API Gateway method, a Lambda function in the backend to integrate with the hosted endpoint, and update the configuration Javsacript of your webapplication so that when `Identify Gender` button is clicked, this new endpoint recieved the HTTP request.
 If you're eager to see the end result of all the hard work you put in to identify customers' genders,  you can launch one of these AWS CloudFormation templates in the Region of your choice to build the necessary resources automatically.

 Region| Launch